aeternity/protocol/contracts/sophia.md

 The `CALL` instruction for calling another contract works differently for Sophia contracts than in the EVM.
 It expects on the stack (top to bottom):
 - `Gas` - the amount of gas to allocate to the call
-- `Address` - the address of the contract to call
+- `Address` - the address of the contract to call (or 0 for primops)
 - `Amount` - the amount of tokens to transfer with the call
-- `Calldata` - the calldata value (pair of function name and arguments)
+- `Calldata` - the calldata value (pair of function hash and arguments)
-- `CalldataType` - the type of the calldata (as a type representation)
+- `TypeHash` - the function hash of primops that have dynamic types (e.g., oracles).
+Otherwise unused.
 - `_` - unused (offset to write return value in the EVM)
-- `ReturnType` - the type of the return value
+- `_` - unused (return value size in the EVM)

 The calldata is read from the heap guided by the calldata type and passed to the called contract.
 Before the call is made gas is charged for the size of the expanded calldata (e.g. maps have to be made explicit when passed between contracts).
 When the call returns the return value is pushed on top of the stack, and potential heap objects for the return value written to the top of the heap.
-The `ReturnType` is required to allow the VM to adjust any pointers in the return value when writing it to the heap.
+The return type from the contracts meta data is used when writing it to the heap.
 Since maps are handled outside the heap, the caller explicitly pays gas for handling maps in the return value.

-***Subject to change: function types to be stored in contract metadata, removing the need for `CalldataType` and `ReturnType`***